nicolaslabbe/hyper-proxy-wrapper/README.md

 Fast and simple hyperProxy wrapper
 ==================================

-Replace any remote file on any website by local files
+Replace any remote file on any website with local files

 Side project of beautiful [hyperProxy](https://github.com/Hypermediaisobar/hyperProxy)